daniel-ilett/blog/_drafts/2020-01-19-tut4-6-portal-recursion.md

 We've now dealt with almost all of the moving parts of portals.
 We can fire portals at walls and floors, with **automatic position and rotation correction**.
 We can place a **virtual camera** at the correct place and paste a screenshot of the world on the portal's surface, with **correct oblique near-plane camera clipping**.
 And we can even throw objects including the player through the portals and **preserve their velocity** relative to their new location.
 Alas, we're unable to look through a chain of portal surfaces and seamlessly see a sequence of portal views through each - until now.

+{: .box-note}
+It's a good idea to make sure you have the latest version of the code, available [on GitHub](https://github.com/daniel-ilett/shaders-portal).

 <hr/>

 # Portal recursion